-The North Central Association of Colleges and Secondary Schools, Ohio College Association, Association of American Universities, American Medical Association, American Chemical Society, the Engineers' Council for Professional Development, and American Association of Colleges for Teacher Education.
+The North Central Association of Colleges and Secondary Schools, Ohio College Association, American Medical Association, American Chemical Society, the Engineers' Council for Professional Development, and National Council for Accreditation of Teacher Education.

-The University of Akron is a member of the following organizations: American Council on Education, Association of American Colleges, Association of Urban Universities, American Society for Engineering Education, and the Ohio College Association.
+The University of Akron is a member of the following organizations:

+American Council on Education, Association of American Colleges, Association of Urban Universities, American Society for Engineering Education, Ohio College Association, and the American Association of Colleges for Teacher Education.